 An agenda for the meetings has been determined to ensure certain standing information is addressed and other items which are relevant to reporting deadlines and or regular review are scheduled when appropriate.
-The agenda is regularly reviewed by the Chairman, the Managing Director and the Company Secretary.
+The agenda is regularly reviewed by the Chairman and the Company Secretary.